webvirtcloud/webvirtcloud/README.md

 cd webvirtcloud
 ```

-3. Copy `Caddyfile` from templates `Caddyfile.selfsigned`, `Caddyfile.letsencrypt` or `Caddyfile.noncert` to `Caddyfile`.
-For example, if you want to use a self-signed certificate:
+3. Copy the `Caddyfile.selfsigned` or `Caddyfile.letsencrypt` template to `Caddyfile` to configure TLS for domain names.
+The Caddy server does not support TLS for IP addresses.
+If you need to configure the server for an IP address without certificates, use the `Caddyfile.noncert` template.
+For example:

 ```bash
 cp Caddyfile.selfsigned Caddyfile